Cohen's lawyer reveals secret tape of Trump discussing 'cash' payment involving ex-Playmate

 Cohen's lawyer, Lanny Davis, released the recording to CNN, which aired it Tuesday night.
 The audio recording, which was made by Cohen and is difficult to hear at times, comes after The New York Times and The Wall Street Journal reported on the existence of the recording last week.

-Made two months before the presidential election, the tape appears to show Cohen, who was Trump's lawyer at the time, discussing "how to set the whole thing up with funding."
-At one point Trump appears to ask "what financing?" and seems to ask, "pay with cash?"
+Made two months before the presidential election, the tape appears to show Cohen, who was Trump's personal attorney at the time, discussing "how to set the whole thing up with funding."
+At one point, Trump appears to ask "what financing?" and seems to ask "pay with cash?"

-Cohen appears to then say "No, no, no, no, no, no, I got..." before Trump is heard saying, or asking, "check" and then the recording abruptly ends.
-Though the exact wording on the tape is unclear at times, it does make clear that Trump was aware of the model's allegation of the affair and the plans to pay to ensure her silence.
+Cohen appears to then say "No, no, no, no, no, no, I got ..." before Trump is heard saying, or asking, "check," and then the recording abruptly ends.
+Although the exact wording on the tape is unclear at times, it does make it clear that Trump was aware of the model's allegation of the affair and the plans to pay to ensure her silence.

-Davis' release of the audio recording to CNN suggests an aggressive move by Trump's former "fixer" Cohen, who is under federal investigation.
+Davis' release of the audio recording to CNN suggests an aggressive move by Cohen, Trump's former "fixer," who is under federal investigation.
+Davis, in fact, said the recording shows Trump discussing whether to pay "hush money" to McDougal, and suggested in an interview that Cohen has more damaging information on Trump.

 Cohen also made a payment shortly before the election of $130,000 to another woman, adult film actress Stormy Daniels, who alleged a past one-night affair with Trump.

-In the recording aired by CNN, Cohen appears to say at one point, "I need to open up a company for the transfer of all of that info regarding our friend David," which CNN reported was probably a reference to American Media head David Pecker.
+In the recording aired by CNN, Cohen appears to say at one point, "I need to open up a company for the transfer of all of that info regarding our friend David," which CNN reported was probably a reference to David Pecker, chairman and chief executive of American Media.

-Pecker, a friend of Trump's, had paid McDougal for the rights to her story but the Enquirer never published a story, a supermarket tabloid industry practice known as "catch and kill," which is intended to bury a story by allowing no other media to have it.
-On the tape, Trump and Cohen appear to talk about acquiring the rights to McDougal's story themselves in case something happens to Pecker like being hit by a bus, which Trump suggests on the tape.
+Pecker, a friend of Trump's, had paid McDougal for the rights to her story, but the Enquirer never published an article, a supermarket tabloid industry practice known as "catch and kill," which is intended to bury a story by allowing no other media organization to have it.
+On the tape, Trump and Cohen appear to talk about acquiring the rights to McDougal's story themselves in case something happens to Pecker, like being hit by a bus, which Trump suggests on the tape.
 It is believed Trump never made any payment to do so.

-Davis said on CNN that the tape speaks for itself, indicating that Trump was not surprised by McDougal's allegation or the need to arrange some kind of payment to her.
+In an interview, Davis said Trump wasn't surprised by McDougal's allegation or the need to arrange some kind of payment to her.

-"Donald Trump was told about that corporation on tape and you heard it," Davis told CNN's Chris Cuomo.
-"Was he shocked?
-Did he say, 'What’s that about?
-Who's Karen McDougal?
-Oh my God, why are we talking about paying check or cash?'"

-"No. He knew exactly — listen to the tape.
-When he says he knew nothing about Karen McDougal before this meeting, ask yourself: Is that on the tape?”

-"And when he denied knowing anything about Karen McDougal before the campaign was done by his press spokesman, ask yourself: Was Donald Trump lying, or not?"
+"Donald Trump said when this discussion began, he publicly described the tape as the first time he knew about the McDougal situation," Davis said.
+"You can't listen to the tape without saying he knew exactly what Cohen was talking about."

-Davis also suggested that Trump's attorney, former New York City mayor Rudy Giuliani, had earlier misrepresented the recording by saying it was Trump who insisted that they not use cash.
+Davis suggested on CNN that Trump's attorney, former New York Mayor Rudy Giuliani, had earlier misrepresented the recording by saying it was Trump who insisted that they not use cash.

 Giuliani provided his own transcript of the conversation to CNN in which it was indicated that Trump told Cohen, "Don't pay with cash ... check."